RobinNagpal/dodao-ui/docs/AddingAPIRoutes.md

 So far we didn’t pay attention to this, we should start considering it now

+# Request and Response Types
 See the [TypeDefinitions](TypeDefinitions.md) for details on how to define the types for the API routes.

+# Nested Routes
+Normally all of our routes are nested in spaceId.
+This is because all the requests are related to a space.

+For example `academy-ui/src/app/api/[spaceId]/clickable-demos/[demoId]/route.ts`